jcbendernh/Editable-Reports-with-Power-Apps/README.md

     ![picture alt](/images/New%20Data%20Connection.gif)

-10. Next insert and Edit Form on Screen1 of the Canvas app and place it so it slightly overlaps the gallery.
+10. Next insert an Edit Form on Screen1 of the Canvas app and place it so it slightly overlaps the gallery.
 For positioning, I gave it a Y value of 58 and connected the Data Source to my new Data Source.

 11. Next click Edit Fields to add the fields you would like to utilize on your form.